 As discussed above, we’ve established how important customer data is to personalization.
 Then it goes without saying that expired and outdated customer data is also a key e-commerce personalization mistake.

 Customer behavior is bound to change over time.
 One of the simple realities of human life is that it goes through phases.
 As customers go through life phases, their wants, needs and interests shift.
-Multiple are responsible for this change in customer behaviour, these include seasons, holidays, trends, life events, ageing etc. This all means that your customer data has a life span and will expire.
+Multiple time based variables are responsible for this change in customer behaviour, these include seasons, holidays, trends, life events, ageing etc. This all means that your customer data has a life span and will expire.

 Collecting data is not a one-time task, it needs to be an established routine.
 As a business, it is important you keep on track with refreshing your customer data.
 Keeping up with your customers and their changing habits is a key part of a good personalization strategy.